johnhalz/how_to/README.md

 This static website is generated with the help of mkdocs, an open-source python documentation tool.
 The material theme (along with all of its tools) is used for better presentation.

 ## Usage
-To update the website, simply update/add a markdown file to the `docs` folder and commit to the main branch.
+To update the website, simply update/add a markdown file to the `docs` folder, then commit and push to the main branch.

-## Roadmap
-- [ ] Add more coding tips (in progress)

 ## Authors and acknowledgment
 Author: John Halazonetis